-Use 200 μl of the supernatant as starting material and proceed directly with "cador Pathogen Protocol", page 22.
+Use 200 μl of the supernatant as starting material for the protocol "Purification of Pathogen Nucleic acids from Fluid Samples" on page 22.

-Pretreatment B2 for difficult-to-lyse bacteria in body fluids
+Pretreatment B2 - for Difficult-to-Lyse Bacteria in Body Fluids

-This pretreatment is for the extraction of DNA of difficult-to-lyse bacteria from cell-free fluids such as serum.
+This pretreatment is for the extraction of bacterial DNA of difficult-to-lyse bacteria from cell-free fluids, such as serum.